This section provides answers to frequently-asked questions about user claims in iManage Security Policy Manager (iManage SPM).

 How do collections claims interact with existing asset claims?

-Collections claims override similar claims on assets, reducing claim count.
+Collections claims can override similar claims on assets, reducing claim count.

 For example, if a user is added as an allowed user to the staffing of 1,000 restricted matters (and for simplicity in this example, all these matters are under open-security clients), this means that there are 1,000 claims required for (assessment and application of policy for) that user to gain access to those matters.
-If all of those matters are then added to a single collection, and the user is added to that collection's staffing, then only one claim is required for the user to gain access to those matters; an effective saving of 999 claims.
+If all of those matters are then added to a single collection, and the user is added to that collection's staffing—and removed from the staffing of the matters—then only one claim is required for the user to gain access to those matters; an effective saving of 999 claims.

 Can exclusionary collections also reduce claim count?

 Yes.
-Exclusionary collections—that is, collections with open security and on which conflicted users or groups are added—provide the same type of claim reductions associated with (inclusionary) collections.
+Exclusionary collections—that is, collections with open security and on which conflicted users or groups are added—provide the same type of claims reductions associated with (inclusionary) collections.
 To adjust the example above:

-• Without collection usage: A lateral hire is individually conflicted on the staffing of 1,000 individual matters, as a result of conflicts of interest.
+• Without collection usage: A lateral hire is individually conflicted on the staffing of 1,000 individual matters, because of conflicts of interest.
 These matters aren't in a collection.
 Enforcement of policy for that user requires 1,000 Deny claims.

 • With (exclusionary) collection usage: The 1,000 matters are placed in a collection—for example, by the bulk addition of matters to the collection.
-To be denied on those matters, just one Deny claim, for the collection, is required for that user.
-This gives a claim reduction of 999, for identical access permissions.
+The user is conflicted on the collection.
+To be denied on those matters, just one Deny claim—for the collection—is therefore required for that user.
+This gives a claim reduction of 999, while providing identical access restrictions.

-If you require further support on reducing user claim count, to avoid potential loss of access, please contact iManage Support or your Customer Success Representative.
+If you require further support on reducing user claim count, please contact iManage Support or your Customer Success Representative.